 The DOH Hospital Holding Account is a special account established by the Comptroller.
-At any time, but no later than the last day of each March, June, September and December, amounts in the Health Income Fund in excess of the amount required to be maintained therein are paid over by the Comptroller to the DOH Hospital Holding Account, and transferred, respectively, to the Helen Hayes Hospital Account, the New York State Home for Veterans and Their Dependents at Oxford Account, the Western New York Veterans Home Account, and the New York State Home for Veterans in the Lower Hudson Valley Account.
-The moneys in these four accounts are generally available for paying the costs related to the provision of health services patients at the Medical Care Facilities, including the payment of costs for research, training, personal services and the costs of operating and maintaining such facilities.
-Per Chapter 293 of the Laws of 1992 and Chapter 505 of the Laws of 1995, the moneys become available, respectively, from these facility-specific operating accounts when the State Commissioner of Health executes a certificate of allocation and schedule of amounts to be available therefore.
-The moneys are payable from these operating accounts upon audit and warrant of the Comptroller on vouchers approved by the State Commissioner of Health or her designee.
-A contingent appropriation of \$20,000,000 has been reappropriated for the Health Services Account to provide temporary cash flow advances from the State should any of the operating accounts for Medical Care Facilities experience temporary cash flow problems.
-The 2005-06 Enacted Budget includes this contingent appropriation.
+At any time, but no later than the last day of each March, June, September and December, amounts in the Health Income Fund in excess of the amount required to be maintained therein or paid to RPCI are paid over by the Comptroller to the DOH Hospital Holding Account, and transferred, respectively, to the Helen Hayes Hospital Account, the New York State Home for Veterans and Their Dependents at Oxford Account, the Western New York Veterans Home Account, and the New York State Home for Veterans in the Lower Hudson Valley Account.
+The moneys in these four accounts are generally available for paying the costs related to the provision of health services to patients at the facilities, including the payment of costs for research, training, personal services and the costs of operating and maintaining such facilities.
+Pursuant to Chapter 293 of the Laws of 1992 and Chapter 505 of the Laws of 1995, the moneys become available. respectively, from these facility-specific operating accounts when the Commissioner executes a certificate of allocation and schedule of amounts to be available therefor.
+The moneys are payable from these operating accounts upon audit and warrant of the Comptroller on vouchers approved by the Commissioner or her designee.
+A contingent appropriation of \$20,000,000 has been reappropriated for the Health Services Account to provide temporary cash flow advances from the State should any of the operating accounts for all Medical Care Facilities experience temporary cash flow problems.
+The 2006-07 Enacted Budget includes this contingent appropriation.
 These advances are, in general, subject to repayment within 90 days.
-There was no need to access this contingent authority during fiscal year 2004-05 when there was an appropriation, nor is such need currently foreseen during fiscal year 2005-06.
-See preceding section entitled "Health Department Funds," for information on Institute revenue.
+There was no need to access this contingent authority during fiscal year 2005-06 when there was an appropriation, nor is such need currently foreseen during fiscal year 2006-07.
+See preceding section entitled "The Health Income Fund," for information on RPCI revenue.